julian-molina/Documentation/pages/suite/suite-trading-engine-accessing-runtime-data.md

 ## Copy Node Path

 For ease of use, you may copy the path of any node that holds a valid value directly from within the node's menu.
-Simply use the *Copy node Path* button.
+Simply use the *Copy Node Path* button.

 ## Formula Example